Skip to content

 Overall Architecture

-The framework operates as a three-step loop.
-Step 1 (Attribution Computation): Given a corrupted sample \(\tilde{x}\) and a clean sample \(x\), Integrated Gradients attributions \(M^l(x, \tilde{x})\) are computed for each layer using \(\tilde{x}\) as the reference.
-Step 2 (Layer Localization): Attributions are projected onto the rank-one editing direction to yield a scalar editability score \(\hat{G}_l = \|M^{*,l}\|_F\), and the layer with the maximum score is selected: \(l^* = \arg\max_l \hat{G}_l\).
-Step 3 (Rank-One Editing): A rank-one weight update is applied to layer \(l^*\) to establish a new corrupted key → clean value association.
-The dynamic framework embeds these three steps in a while loop, re-localizing and editing each round until the prediction gap \(\delta^*\) falls below a threshold or the performance degradation exceeds a budget \(\epsilon\).
+In each iteration, three steps are performed: Given a sample pair consisting of a corrupted sample \(\tilde{x}\) and its clean counterpart \(x\), Integrated Gradients are used to calculate the attribution \(M^l(x, \tilde{x})\) for each layer relative to the transition from "bad behavior" to "good behavior."
+This attribution is then projected onto the rank-one editing direction and compressed into a scalar editability score \(\hat{G}_l = \|M^{*,l}\|_F\).
+The layer with the highest score \(l^* = \arg\max_l \hat{G}_l\) is identified as the "suspect layer."
+Finally, a rank-one weight update is performed on \(l^*\) to embed the new "corrupted key → clean value" association.
+This process is wrapped in a while loop: re-locating and re-editing in each round until the prediction gap \(\delta^*\) between corrupted and clean samples falls below a threshold, or the cumulative performance degradation reaches a budget \(\epsilon\).

 Key Designs

-9. Dynamic Model Rectification Framework (Algorithm 1)
+3. Dynamic Model Rectification Framework: Surfacing Bottlenecks Layer-by-Layer (Algorithm 1)

 Loss & Training

-The optimization objective for rank-one editing is a constrained least-squares problem: \(\min_\Lambda \|v^* - f_l(k^*; W')\|\), subject to \(W' = W + \Lambda(C^{-1}k^*)^T\), where \(k^*\) is the feature key of the corrupted sample at the target layer, \(v^*\) is the output value of the clean sample at that layer, and \(C = KK^T\) is the second-order moment statistics of training-sample keys.
-The update matrix is an outer product of two vectors (rank-one) and admits a closed-form solution.
-In the dynamic framework, performance degradation is assessed via a validation metric \(\zeta\) after \(T\) editing epochs per round.
+The individual rank-one edit targeting a constrained least-squares problem: \(\min_\Lambda \|v^* - f_l(k^*; W')\|\) under the constraint \(W' = W + \Lambda(C^{-1}k^*)^T\).
+Here \(k^*\) is the feature key of the corrupted sample in that layer, \(v^*\) is the desired clean output value, and \(C = KK^T\) is the second-moment statistic of the training keys.
+The update is an outer product of two vectors, making it strictly rank-one with a closed-form solution, which is the source of its data efficiency and low overhead.
+In the dynamic framework, after \(T\) epochs per round, the performance degradation \(\zeta\) is measured to decide whether to retain or rollback the update.

 Key Experimental Results